-On behalf of our client Bord na Móna Powergen Limited (hereafter referred to as the Applicant), please find enclosed a planning application for a 10-year permission for the proposed construction of a wind farm (and all associated infrastructure) at a site located on three bogs (Derryaroge, Derryadd and Lough Bannow) within the Mountdillon Bog Group in Co.
+I write to inform you that Bord na Móna Powergen Limited (hereafter referred to as the Applicant), is applying to An Bord Pleanála for permission for development in respect of the above project.
+The proposed development comprises of a wind farm (and all associated infrastructure) at a site located on three bogs (Derryaroge, Derryadd and Lough Bannow) within the Mountdillon Bog Group in Co.
 Longford.
 The proposed development comprises of temporary accommodation work which will take place outside of the wind farm site along the turbine delivery route.